natiShime/odin-recipes/README.md

 # odin-recipes
-my first project om the odin project
+my first project on the odin project.

+this project is intended to develop the skill of html and get familiar with different tags and also attributes.